daliwang/Docker4SPEL/README.md

 ## Welcome

-Welcome to the ELM-Docker project!
+Welcome to the SPEL-Docker project!
 We are dedicated to simplifying software deployment and optimizing GPU utilization for your E3SM, ELM, and SPEL workflows.
 With the power of Docker, we provide a seamless and efficient solution to enhance your research and development processes.
 Explore the possibilities and elevate your projects to new heights.

-# ELM-Docker: SPEL, ELM, E3SM, HPC Docker Project
+# SPEL-Docker: ELM, E3SM, HPC Docker Project

 **Written by:** Franklin Eaglebarger
 **Directed by:** Dr. Dali Wang